etn406/beetrave/README.md

 Main goals of this application:

 1. **Navigate through a full [beets](https://beets.readthedocs.io) library stored on a server.**
-   Here the _Beetrave_ [NestJS](https://nestjs.com/) back-end will take advantage of _beets_ by reading its SQLite library file, and serve a simple API to the [NextJS](https://nextjs.org/) front-end.

-2. **Select albums or individual tracks and have them automatically synchronized on an other device.** For that, we'll need [Syncthing](https://syncthing.net/) installed on the server and sharing the beets library folder, and Beetrave will edit a `.stignore` file to select individual tracks to share with other devices.
+2. **Select albums or individual tracks and have them automatically synchronized on an other device.**

 ## To-Do List

-- [x] Configure the application for it to run in Docker containers (backend, frontend, db)
+- [x] Configure the application for it to run in Docker containers (app, db)

-- [x] Connect to the beet's library database
+- [ ] Connect to the beet's library database

-- [x] Display some data from beet's library on the frontend
+- [ ] Display some data from beet's library on the frontend

 - [ ] Create a paginated table on the frontend with tracks, grouped by albums